-Attention: you must turn off the refrigerator before cleaning the mold.
+Attention: you must turn off the refrigerator before cleaning out the mold.

 This step is a precautionary measure that you must take to avoid the risk of electric shocks.
 If you have wood floorings, you may want to lay some rags or paper towels to protect the floor from spills.
 Once you have taken the essential precautions, you can start cleaning your refrigerator in these easy steps.

 1 – Discard expired food and items with an extended stay